kliwongan/stc-kliwongan-2022/README.md

 ## Instructions

 The app itself is mostly self explanatory.
 The navigation bar and the buttons/links on each item explain their purposes too.
+I have chosen to implement the undeletion and deletion comment features.
 I will only explain very specific details.

 ### Item refreshing